-Any holiday entitlement in excess of 5 days cannot normally be carried forward from one holiday year to the next and will be forfeited without pay.
-In exceptional circumstances and with the CEO's permission more than 5 days can be carried forward.
+Only 5 days leave can normally be carried forward from one holiday year to the next (pro rata for part time staff).
+In exceptional circumstances, the CEO may grant permission to carry forward leave in excess of this limit; otherwise any excess will be forfeited without pay.
 Any leave carried forward must be used within the first 13 weeks of the new holiday year.